-The most common form of damp is condensation and is usually caused by people carrying out day to day activities in their home.
-This can be from drying clothes inside to having showers, this is because these types of activities increase the amount of warm in the air in the property.
+The most common form of damp is condensation and is usually caused by people carrying out day to day activities in their homes.
+This can be from drying clothes inside to having showers, this is because these types of activities increase the amount of warmth in the air in the property.
 If the warm air can escape the property then it will land on a cold surface such as a window or windowsill.
 The common symptoms of condensation are black spot mould, water droplets on windows or a damp musty smell.

 Rising damp is mainly caused in older properties where there is no damp protection in place.
 A damp proof course is the best course of treatment to treat and prevent rising damp from your property.
 The signs that your property might be affected by rising damp are: there will be a tide of up to 1 metre on your wall, the wallpaper will be peeling off and a damp musty smell.

 Penetrating damp occurs when there are heavy periods of rainfall and if the property is properly maintained (damaged rainwater goods) then penetrating damp can be a problem.
-The sigs that penetrating damp is occurring in your property are that there could be some timber damage and black spot mould.
+The signs that penetrating damp is occurring in your property are that there could be some timber damage and black spot mould.

 We always recommend that you contact a specialist before trying to treat the damp problem yourself, having a quick fix could leave your property having a long term problem instead.
-At Timberwise, we have a team with a number of years experience and our surveyors are fully qualified when providing an inspection on the property.
+At Timberwise, we have a team with a number of years of experience and our surveyors are fully qualified when providing an inspection on the property.

 Woodworm and Dry Rot Problems At Your Property